-A part from adorning Lord Vishnu, the tulasi has other uses.
+Considered as a holy plant, the tulasi has many other uses.
 The darkish variety of the plant is called as the Krishna tulasi.
-It is among the most difficult to grow among the tulasis), has been used by our ancestors for more than 5,000 years for medicinal purposes.
-We share a few tips that can come in handy for your child:
+It is among the most difficult to grow varieties of tulasis.
+It has been used by our ancestors for more than 5,000 years for medicinal purposes.

 For general health

-- To maintain your toddler’s health, give 2g of tulasi juice three to four times a day.
-This will prevent many types of sicknesses.
+- To maintain your toddler’s health, give 2g of tulsi juice three to four times a day.
+This will prevent many types of childhood ailments.

-- Ayurvedic soaps using Krishna tulasi as the main ingredient can prevent skin ailments in children during the monsoon.
+- Ayurvedic soaps which use Krishna tulasi as the main ingredient can prevent skin problem in children during the monsoon.

-- A mixture of a teaspoon full of tulasi juice and half a teaspoon full of honey will bring quick relief to cough and sore throat.
+- A mixture of a teaspoon of tulsi juice and half a teaspoon of honey will bring quick relief to cough and sore throat.

 - In case of fever caused by a cold, smear the tulasi juice on the child’s chest and forehead.
-He should inhale the vapours emitted by the juice, it will bring down the fever.
+Let him inhale the vapours emitted by the juice, it will bring down the fever.

 For stomach problems